Brett Ratner: Sexual assault allegations

 In October 2017, during the Me Too movement, a former talent agency employee accused Ratner of rape.
 On November 1, 2017, six women, including Olivia Munn and Natasha Henstridge, accused Ratner of sexual assault and harassment, as well as following an actress into a bathroom without invitation and masturbating as another entered his trailer to deliver food.
-The same month, actor Elliot Page accused Ratner of sexual harassment and outing the then 18-year-old Page as gay (before Page began identifying as male), in front of many onlookers including Anna Paquin, who later confirmed the story.
+The same month, Elliot Page accused Ratner of sexual harassment and outing the then-18-year-old Page as gay (before Page came out as a trans man) in front of many onlookers including Anna Paquin, who later confirmed the story.
 A former fashion model came forward regarding an incident involving Russell Simmons and Ratner back in 1991, when Simmons coerced her to perform oral sex while Ratner was present.

 On November 1, 2017, the same day as the allegations of six women, Warner Bros. announced it had severed ties with Ratner.
-Afterwards, Ratner announced that he was "[stepping] away from all Warner Bros.-related activities" and Warner Bros. was reviewing the issue.
+Afterwards, Ratner announced that he was "[stepping] away from all Warner Bros.–related activities" and Warner Bros. was reviewing the issue.
 In April 2018, Warner Bros. announced that they would not renew their $450-million co-producing deal with RatPac.

-Ratner was one of the people featured in the text leak between himself, Charlotte Kirk, Kevin Tsujihara, and James Packer.

-Book

-Brendan Fraser stated in a 2018 interview with GQ that Ratner seemed to mislead him into posing for pictures with the intent of selling them as part of Ratner's planned book, Hilhaven Lodge: The Photo Booth Pictures.
-Fraser states that he was never asked and never gave permission for said photos to be used in the published book.
+Personal life

+Ratner had a 13-year relationship with actress Rebecca Gayheart from 1986 to 1999, beginning when he was 17 and she was 15.
+From 2004 to 2006, Ratner dated Serena Williams and appeared on an episode of "Venus and Serena: For Real", the Williams sisters' reality show.

+In September 2023, Ratner immigrated to Israel.
+Ratner is friendly with Israeli Prime Minister Benjamin Netanyahu, and was invited by Netanyahu to attend his speech at the United Nations General Assembly.
+In July 2024, Ratner listed his home in Beverly Hills, California as a rental for $100,000 a month.